Corsica: Politics

 The French government is opposed to full independence but has at times shown support for some level of autonomy.
 There is support on the island for proposals for greater autonomy, but polls show that a large majority of Corsicans are opposed to full independence.

 In 1972, the Italian company Montedison dumped toxic waste off the Corsican coast, creating what looked like red mud in waters around the island with the poisoning of the sea, the most visible effects being cetaceans found dead on the shores.
 At that time the Corsican people felt that the French government did not support them.
 To stop the poisoning, one ship carrying toxic waste from Italy was bombed.

 Some Nationalist groups that claim to support Corsican independence, such as the National Liberation Front of Corsica, have carried out a violent campaign since the 1970s that includes bombings and assassinations, usually targeting buildings and officials representing the French government or Corsicans themselves for political reasons.

 In 2000, Prime Minister Lionel Jospin agreed to grant increased autonomy to Corsica.
 The proposed autonomy for Corsica would have included greater protection for the Corsican language (Corsu), the island's traditional language, whose practice and teaching, like other regional or minority languages in France, had been discouraged in the past.
 According to the UNESCO classification, the Corsican language is currently in danger of becoming extinct.
 However, plans for increased autonomy were opposed by the Gaullist opposition in the French National Assembly, who feared that they would lead to calls for autonomy from other régions (such as Brittany, Alsace, or Provence), eventually threatening France's unity as a country.

-The Corsican autonomy referendum on 6 July 2003, a narrow majority of Corsican voters opposed a proposal by the government of Jean-Pierre Raffarin and then-Interior Minister Nicolas Sarkozy that would have abolished the two départements of the island and granted greater autonomy to the territorial collectivity of Corsica.
+In the Corsican autonomy referendum on 6 July 2003, a narrow majority of Corsican voters opposed a proposal by the government of Jean-Pierre Raffarin and then-Interior Minister Nicolas Sarkozy that would have abolished the two départements of the island and granted greater autonomy to the territorial collectivity of Corsica.

 On 13 December 2015, the regionalist coalition Pè a Corsica (For Corsica), supported by both Femu a Corsica and Corsica Libera and led by Gilles Siméoni, won the territorial elections with a percentage of 36.9%.

 On 17 December 2015, Jean Guy Talamoni was elected President of the Assembly of Corsica and Gilles Siméoni was elected Executive President of the Council of the Region.
 In addition, legislation granting Corsica a greater degree of autonomy was passed.

 On 16 March 2022, the interior minister, Gérald Darmanin, told regional newspaper Corse Matin before a two-day visit: "We are ready to go as far as autonomy – there you go, the word has been said."
 The comment came after two weeks of rioting in which 100 people were injured and public buildings and police were attacked with homemade explosive devices.

 In January 2025, the Assembly created an information mission on the institutional future of Corsica.
 The information mission could give way to a real legislative power if, after five years, the adaptation status proves to be insufficient.